-If you have not paid the debt after the 14 days, we may instruct the Sheriff Officer to carry out what we consider the most appropriate ‘diligence’ action.
-We may use any or all, of the following ‘diligence’ actions to avoid us proceeding to insolvency:
+If you have not paid the debt after the 14 days, we may instruct the sheriff officer to carry out what we consider the most appropriate diligence action to avoid proceeding to insolvency.

 Recovering the debt directly from your bank account

-Creditors like HMRC (or those acting on a creditor’s behalf) can recover debts directly from customers’ bank and building society accounts.
+Creditors like HMRC (or those acting on a creditor’s behalf) can recover debts directly from your bank and building society accounts.
 This is called ‘direct recovery of debt’.

 - owe £1,000 or more

-- have enough funds in their bank accounts to cover the debt and their reasonable living costs
+- have enough funds in your bank accounts to cover the debt and your reasonable living costs

 There are strict rules to make sure:

-- customers do not suffer serious difficulty due to money being taken directly from their accounts
+- you do not suffer serious difficulty due to money being taken directly from your accounts

-- enough protection is in place for vulnerable customers
+- enough protection is in place for you if you are vulnerable

 You can find out more in the Issue Briefing: Direct Recovery of Debts.

-We will review your personal circumstances before deciding which of the following options to use.
+We will review your circumstances before deciding which of these options to use:

 A charging order is an order of the court.
 It stops a debtor from selling specified assets without first paying what the court has ordered they must pay out of any proceeds.